Kleinjohann/sugoku/README.md

 # Sudoku Generator and Solver in Go

 Toy project to learn Go.
-Generates and solves Sudoku puzzles.
+Generates and solves Sudoku puzzles and provides a simple TUI to play them.

 Unlike most Sudoku generators I found, this one does not start with a solved puzzle and removes numbers.
 Instead, it starts with an empty grid and fills it with random numbers.
 I did not like the idea of having